adikamath/adikamath.github.io/_drafts/Quickstart Guide to Fine-Tuning OpenAI LLMs/2025-11-26-quickstart-guide-to-fine-tuning-openai-llms.md

 ## Prerequisites

-Before jumping into the fine-tuning steps, here are the basics you'll need:
+Before you kick-off with this exercise, do the following:

-- An OpenAI account and API key
+- Set up an account for yourself on the [OpenAI Platform](https://platform.openai.com/docs/overview) and create an API key for this project.
-- Basic familiarity with Python and Jupyter/iPython notebooks
-- A dataset you can convert into a training + validation split
-- (Optional) Access to my GitHub repo where all notebooks and scripts live
+- Clone and download the project's Github repo - [llm-finetuning-go-emotions](https://github.com/adikamath/llm-finetuning-go-emotions)
+- Set up a Python virtual environment locally and install required packages listed in [requirements.txt](https://github.com/adikamath/llm-finetuning-go-emotions/blob/main/requirements.txt)

 > **Reference:** I also followed parts of this excellent YouTube tutorial during my experiment:
 > 🎥 [Fine-tuning tutorial by Adam Lucek](https://www.youtube.com/watch?v=GZ4W1nRw_Ac)